trodrigu/blog/posts/marked/Learn-Ruby-Adventure-7-9-15.md

 I spent the better part of the last two weeks finishing up a basic ruby centric app that was started about two weeks ago.
 The interesting thing was that I didn't know how much I would truly learn from this.
 I had just come off of doing a sizeable amount of work on my group project for SDLearn (I will elaborate in a future post) and had Rails on the brain.
-Whenit came down to looking at all my classes and digesting their functionalities I knew I had my work cut out for me.
+When it came down to looking at all my classes and digesting their functionalities I knew I had my work cut out for me.

 My process for building out the terminal game began with me writing a bit of code and then attempting to write a spec to get it to pass.
 I realized with this process their really was only so much I could test and that testing actual strings might not have been the most useful usage of time.
 Therefore, I concentrated mainly on the Map and Engine classes.